CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Drain fuel from fuel tank, fuel line and carburetor.

-Remove spark plug and pour a few drops of motor oil into cylinder. engine 3 to 4 times so that oil reaches all internal parts.
+Remove spark plug and pour a few drops of motor oil into cylinder.
+Turn engine 3 to 4 times so that oil reaches all internal parts.

 Clean exterior with a cloth soaked in clean oil.